eyeson-team/js-docs/content/events/index.md

 ### warning

-The following warnings are sent by the eyeson room.
+The following warnings are sent by the Eyeson room.

 - `ice_disconnected` ...
 Interactive Connectivity Establishment (ICE) protocol
   reports the users connection to be gone.
 You might want to show your client a